Marjory LeBreton: Senator

 LeBreton is generally considered to be a Red Tory and is progressive on social issues such as abortion rights.
 She was also one of the few politicians in the Parliament of Canada to oppose Bill C-36, Canada's anti-terrorism legislation in 2001.

 She was a long-time foe of proposals to merge the Progressive Conservatives with the Canadian Alliance but reluctantly supported the late 2003 proposal to unite the parties and subsequently became a Conservative Party of Canada senator once the merger was completed.
 Over time, she warmed to the new party, and later served as one of Stephen Harper's top advisors in the 2006 federal election.

-Senator LeBreton was appointed Leader of the Government in the Senate by Prime Minister Stephen Harper In February 2006 and also acquired the role of Secretary of State for Seniors during a cabinet shuffle on January 4, 2007.
+Senator LeBreton was appointed Leader of the Government in the Senate by Prime Minister Stephen Harper in February 2006 and also acquired the role of Secretary of State for Seniors during a cabinet shuffle on January 4, 2007.
 On July 4, 2013, she announced her resignation from the cabinet after a stormy period of expenses scandals that tarnished the reputation of the Conservatives, but remained a Conservative Senator for Ontario.
+Senator LeBreton was an important figure during the Canadian Senate expenses scandal, having ordered the initial audit by Deloitte of senatorial expenses, after accusations of misappropriation were levelled against Canadian senators, most famously Mike Duffy, whose name became synonymous with the scandal.
+While she received a backlash for her role as the government leader at the time of the misappropriations, she was adamant that an investigation needed to proceed.
+Criticism was levelled at her from both party critics and loyalists, with the former claiming she was involved in a whitewash, and the latter claiming she was underhandedly promoting controversial Senate reform.
 As the scandals intensified, LeBreton gave a defiant speech to the Senate in which she said Ottawa was "populated by Liberal elites and their media lickspittles".
 LeBreton was well known for her campaign work where her job was to "assist the media."